easybiblabs/salesforce-sync/README.md

 $app['salesforce.fieldmap'] = [
     // the salesforce fields you need => your own local field name
-    // see links do salesforce docs at the end of the README 'Id' => 'id',
+    // see links to salesforce docs at the end of the README 'Id' => 'id',
     'Owner.Name' => 'owner',
     'Foo_Subscription_Start_Date__c' => 'subscriptionStart',